canthugeverycat/dejan-skorupan-pd-chat/server/README.md

 ### Contact is typing

 Contact will send out a _isTyping_ event through the websocket to indicate that it started typing the message.
-It is sent out a little after receiving the message, or in case the message is liked - after **LIKE_TIME** passes.
+It is sent out after **REACTION_TIME** passes (time it takes to react to a message), or in case the message is liked - after **LIKE_TIME** passes.

 ### Contact stops typing

 A contact will send out a _isTyping = false_ event once the generator determines the time a user would have taken to type the message is passed.

-It sumarizes **LIKE_TIME** if applicable, **REACTION_TIME**, **BOT_TYPING_SPEED_CHARS_PER_SECOND** and generated **messageBody**.
+It calculates **LIKE_TIME** if applicable, **REACTION_TIME**, **BOT_TYPING_SPEED_CHARS_PER_SECOND** and generated **messageBody** to determine when the message has been typed out.

 ### Contact sends a message

 Only once the contact stops typing will a message be sent out to the user.
-Messages are a randomly generated ipsum with a variable number of words.
+Messages are a randomly generated lipsum with a variable number of words.
 The number of words will determine how fast the bot will reply.

 ## 🧠 To improve